wp-plugins/real-estate-finder/readme.txt

 Real estate search for U.S., Canada, UK, Australia Real Estate Finder are saved on our database, so you don't need to have space for all that information.

-<b>Try the Demo</b>
-If you're interested in seeing what a default installation of Real Estate Finder has to offer, try out the <a target="_blank" href="http://www.worldestatesite.com/">Real Estate Finder</a>

 == Installation ==

 1. Upload the folder real-estate-finder to the /wp-content/plugins/ directory